-Period Ending \\\\\
+Period Ending Fiscal Year

-Name\\\\\

-School/Office\\\\\
+Name

-Program Code \\\\\
+School/Office Program Code

-Fiscal Year

-Categorical Program\\\\\
+Categorical Program

-I hereby certify that I was funded solely (100%) from the above federal categorical program funds and worked solely on that federal categorical program.
+I was funded solely (100% t federal categorical progr 6) from the above federal categorical ram. program funds and

-Employee Signature Date

-\Responsible Office Signature Date
+Employee Signature Date Responsible Office Signature Date

-\Supervisory Official having first-hand Knowledge of the activities.
+^{}Supervisory Official having first-hand Knowledge of the activities.

-TITLE: Control of Site Equipment ROUTING NUMBER: BUL-953 Local District Superintendents ISSUER: Richard Knott, Controller Accounting and Disbursements Division Local District Support Directors Local District DATE: May 10, 2004 Business Manager Secretaries Principals Administrators
+TITLE: Control of Site Equipment ROUTING

+Local District

+NUMBER: BUL-953 Superintendents

+Local District

+ISSUER: Richard Knott, Controller

+Support Directors Local District

+Business Manager

+DATE: May 10, 2004

+Secretaries

+Principals

+Administrators

+POLICY:

-POLICY: The primary purpose for performing annual inventories and maintaining permanent inventory records is to maintain accountability for, and to account for changes in quantities of site equipment from year to year.
+The primary purpose for performing annual inventories and maintaining permanent inventory records is to maintain accountability for, and to account for changes in quantities of site equipment from year to year.
 Each school or office administrator must assign a staff member the responsibility for site equipment control, especially for highly desirable and portable equipment.
 Records must be maintained for all items of equipment at a site.
 The records must reflect when equipment is received, disposed of, stolen, loaned, transferred, sent in for repair or sent to salvage.
 In addition, the records should reflect the room or office at the site where the equipment is located.
 Equipment inventory records are subject to audit at any time, therefore, it is important to keep these records up-to-date.